TheAgilityCollective/DNA/_docs/what-is-theagilitycollective.md

 Basically, we're trying to find the magic balance between being an independent consultant (with full freedom, but no support), and being an employee (with little freedom, but lots of support).

-The model allows us build a 'practice' that draw from a deep and rich pool of talent.
-This gives us the ability to build client-facing teams with the the diversity and experienced required to solve complex business challanges.
+The model allows us to build a 'practice' that draws from a deep and rich pool of talent.
+This gives us the ability to build client-facing teams with the diversity and experienced required to solve complex business challanges.